tuanPhantom/commandLineTree/README.md

 The Tree ADT implementation supports some methods such as:

+- Get subtree of a node
-- Move subtree from node A to node B
+- Move subtree of node A to node B
 - AddNode(To parent, From Child)
-- Get subtree of a node
 - Get value (label) at given index in pre-order traversal
 - Find the lowest common ancestor of two given labels
+- Pre-order Traversal
 - Get level of a node
 - Get height of a node
 - and many more...